rudyn2/carla-dataset-runner/README.md

 Refer to https://carla.readthedocs.io/en/latest/getting_started/ and https://github.com/carla-simulator/carla/blob/master/Docs/download.md

-4. Set the python path for the carla egg file
+4. Set the python path for the carla egg file and python api

-Open the [settings.py](settings.py) file and change the carla egg path to your own.

 5. Create a dir to store the to-be recorded data